M-Osky/R-analysis/README.md

 Some short R scripts I wrote to analyse my data.
 This is just a sample of some of the work I do with R either for our own research or fo the students.

-Parametric tests for Normal data: t-test if grouping variables with only two factors One way ANOVA for all grouping variables with more than 2 factors
+Parametric tests for Normal data: t-test if grouping variables with only two factors.
+One way ANOVA for all grouping variables with more than 2 factors
   - If ANOVA is significant: pair-wise pos-hoc tukey test
-  - If ANOVA is non-significant: pair-wise Duncan test Plots will be saved automatically.
+  - If ANOVA is non-significant: pair-wise Duncan test

+Plots will be saved automatically.
 If there is 4 factors bars between the boxes will show if there is significant differences between groups.
 For more factors letters in the top of the boxes will mark which ones are not significantly different.

 Works with multiple files with multiple grouping variables, but all of them must have the same data structure.